A Division of 1497202 Alberta Ltd.

 Which candy bars float?
 Or which one sank slowly?

-Candy bars that are dense will sink to the bottom of the cup.
+Dense candy bars will sink to the bottom of the cup.
 The density of the candy, however, depends on what is inside the candy.

-Candies that have whipped ingredients like nougat, marshmallow, or malted milk will float because their air pockets make them less dense and therefore more buoyant.
+Candies with whipped ingredients like nougat, marshmallow, or malted milk will float because their air pockets make them less dense and therefore more buoyant.

-Candy that is solid chocolate or filled with peanut butter or caramel will sink because they are denser than the water into which they are dropped.
+Candy that is solid chocolate or filled with peanut butter or caramel will sink because they are denser than the water they are dropped.

 Dense objects are closely compacted in substance.
 Like a rock!